This is our guide to visiting London's beautiful Regent's Park.

 Can’t make it to Regent’s Park?
 Why not visit one of Britain's most charming parks virtually with our guided Autumn Stroll Tour video here?

 Walk Along Regent’s Canal (or Even Take a Cruise!)

 Truly one of the most beautiful parts of London, the stretch of the Regent’s Canal that curves around the northern edge of Regent’s Park seems like a different world.

-No traffic, picturesque views of colourful boats, the draping leaves of trees, and glimpses of beautiful Georgian buildings all come together to make a truly magical experience.
+No traffic, picturesque views of colourful boats, the draping leaves of trees, and glimpses of beautiful Georgian buildings ( many of which boast a private residence) all come together to make a truly magical experience.

 We have a post that explains what you can see when walking Regent's Canal.